I want to deliver a speech, but the problem is I don’t know what I should speak about? Or I don’t have a unique speech topic?

 You are absolutely right, we google it.
-And what we find there is a list of unique speech topics, then we realise almost all the topics are common and we want to deliver a unique speech which has an attention grabbing speech topic.
+And what we find there is a list of unique speech topics, then we realise almost all the topics are common and we want to deliver a unique speech that has an attention-grabbing speech topic.
 In the end, we end up with speech topic paralysis and delay delivering the speech or perhaps cancel it.

 To help you out of this dilemma

-Here are effective steps to shortlist unique speech topics.
+Here are a few steps to shortlist or discover unique speech topics.

 1) Reminder: The purpose of speech is to serve your audience.

 As a speaker, one of the most fundamental things is that your speech should serve your audience.
-It may be to entertain, information, persuade etc at the end your audience has to be benefitted.
-This is one of the secrets to be an impactful speaker.
-You can definitely share your personal stories and experiences but, with a goal to serve the audience purpose.
+It may be to entertain, information, persuade, etc in the end your audience has to be benefitted.
+This is one of the secrets to being an impactful speaker.

 2) Be authentic: Deliver a message in which you truly believe in